 Student organizations are responsible for scheduling, planning, and executing an event held in campus space.
-External organizations that utilize the space for their own events may be charged as an external client.
+External organizations that utilize the space for their own events will be charged as an external client.
+When a recognized student organization hosts an external (non-GW) organization (regardless of profit, non-profit, or faculty/staff association with academic societies) for an event, this is considered a "Sponsored event" and space rental fees will apply.